 Gene therapy does have risks and limitations.
 The viruses and other agents used to deliver the "good" genes can affect more than the cells for which they're intended.
 If a gene is added to DNA, it could be put in the wrong place, which could potentially cause cancer or other damage.

 Genes also can be "overexpressed," meaning they can drive the production of so much of a protein that they can be harmful.
 Another risk is that a virus introduced into one person could be transmitted to others or into the environment.

 Gene therapy trials in children present an ethical dilemma, according to some gene therapy experts.
 Kids with an altered gene may have mild or severe effects and the severity often can't be determined in infants.
 So just because some kids appear to have a genetic problem doesn't mean they'll be substantially affected by it, but they'll have to live with the knowledge of that problem.

 Kids could be tested for disorders if there is a medical treatment or a lifestyle change that could be beneficial — or if knowing they don't carry the gene reduces the medical surveillance needed.
 For example, finding out a child doesn't carry the gene for a disorder that runs in the family might mean that he or she doesn't have to undergo yearly screenings or other regular exams.

 To cure genetic diseases, scientists must first determine which gene or set of genes causes each disease.
-The Human Genome Project and other international efforts have completed the initial work of sequencing and mapping virtually all of the 25,000 to 35,000 genes in the human cell.
+The Human Genome Project and other international efforts have completed the initial work of sequencing and mapping virtually all of the 25,000 genes in the human cell.
 This research will provide new strategies to diagnose, treat, cure, and possibly prevent human diseases.

 Although this information will help scientists determine the genetic basis of many diseases, it will be a long time before diseases actually can be treated through gene therapy.